sandviklee/sandviklee/README.md

 <br />
 <br />

-- 🔭 I’m currently developing my own portfolio website and working at [Kateter](https://www.kateter.no/)!
+- 🔭 I’m currently developing my own portfolio website, developing [Cogito NTNU](https://www.cogito-ntnu.no/) and working at [Kateter](https://www.kateter.no/)!
-- 🌱 I’m currently learning React and C.
+- 🌱 I’m currently learning React JS and C.
-- 👯 I’m looking to collaborate on AI stuffs, hopefully with [Sigurd-Pettersen](https://github.com/Serphyus) in the future!
+- 👯 I’m looking to work on Mineraria 2 Java Edition in the future!
-- 📫 How to reach me: simonsle@stud.ntnu.no
+- 📫 How to reach me: simonsandviklee@gmail.com

 <br />